Manuscripts

 Pete's Lump of Coal

 There’s a lump of coal in Pete’s stocking.
 How did it get there?
-Sure, Pete’s behavior, and a visit from Santa might have something to do with it, but there are also millions and millions of years to consider.
+Sure, Pete’s behavior had something to do with it (and Santa’s visit as well).
+But, there are also millions and millions of years of coal formation to consider.

 340 words, rhyme.